Minister for Transport (Scotland)

-The Minister for Agriculture and Connectivity is a member of the Scottish Government who reports to the Cabinet Secretary for Transport and the Cabinet Secretary for Rural Affairs, Land Reform and Islands.
-As a Junior Minister the post holder is not a member of the Scottish Government Cabinet.
+The Minister for Transport was a member of the Scottish Government who reports to the Cabinet Secretary for Transport and the Cabinet Secretary for Rural Affairs, Land Reform and Islands.
+As a Junior Minister the post holder was not a member of the Scottish Government Cabinet.

 Overview

 The current minister is Jim Fairlie, who was appointed in February 2024 following Fiona Hyslop's appointment as Cabinet Secretary for Transport.
 Hyslop previously held the role as the junior Minister for Transport from June 2023 to February 2024.